The Arctic is a strategic location for three world superpowers. Here’s an overview of our security roadmap.

 Senior Strategic Advisor

 High speed internet is essential!
 Today’s state-of-the-art ground-based systems for national defense — ground station antennas, sensors, and Long-Range Differentiating Radars — transmit gigabits of data per second to secure data centers or cloud environments.
-By comparison, the Distant Early Warning Line (DEW) systems, and today’s North Warning System, rest atop infrastructure that is capable of two megabits per second — slower than the connection a consumer would use to stream music.
+By comparison, both the Distant Early Warning Line (DEW) systems, as well as today’s North Warning System, rest atop infrastructure that is capable of two megabits per second — slower than the connection a consumer would use to stream music.

 We are at the frontier of America’s security in the Arctic.